 Generally, the answer is yes you can usually stop a pre foreclosure all the way up until the sale date if the owner either pays the outstanding balance and any late fees and/or attorney fees or sells the property.
 However, it does vary from state to state.

 Where to Find Pre Foreclosure Leads?

 Pre foreclosure leads can be found online on sites like the Redx.
-They can also be found with the help of local Realtors, attorneys and wholesaler, as well as in newspapers.
+They can also be found with the help of local real estate agents, attorneys and wholesaler, as well as in newspapers.

 What’s the Difference Between a Foreclosure and a Pre Foreclosure?

 Foreclosure is the process a property goes through from the time the owner defaults on the mortgage until it is sold at auction or listed as an REO.
 The actual foreclosure is when the lender has taken back ownership of the property.
 A pre foreclosure happens when the borrower defaults on the mortgage by falling behind on payments.
 It’s the first step in the foreclosure process.